justEstif/bot-o-mat-rv/README.md

 ### Setting up application

-- Note: since this is a private repository, cloning is limite to those with access
+- Note: since this is a private repository, cloning is limited to those with access

 ```bash